ansible-community/ansible-pygments/README.md

 This project provides a [Pygments] lexer that is able to handle [Ansible] output.
 It may be used anywhere Pygments is integrated.
 The lexer is registered globally under the name `ansible-output`.

+It also provides a [Pygments] style for tools needing to highlight code snippets.

 Unless otherwise noted in the code, it is licensed under the terms of the GNU General Public License v3 or, at your option, later.